Suginami Ibaraki, Japan Travel Guide

 Bring a pair of slip-on shoes or loafers.
 These are convenient for places where you must frequently remove your shoes.

 When at temples or shrines, modest dress (shoulders and knees covered) is appreciated.
-Remove shoes when entering homes, temples, shrines, and many traditional restaurants.
+Remove shoes when entering homes, temples, shrines, and many classic eateries.

 Careful organization of your travel documents preventthe chief ofaches and makes sure a smooth journey.
-Keep both physical and digital copies of everything.
+Keep hard copies and electronic copies of everything.

 Japan uses Type A/B plugs (two flat pins).
 The voltage is 100V.
 Most modern electronics are dual-voltage (100-240V) and only need a physical adapter, not a voltage converter.
 Check device chargers for "INPUT: 100-240V."